-When describing the MPD earlier, we referred to a PropertyHolder that contained the possible document roots for our two messages.
+We will be defining two messages, a request and a response.
+For each of these messages, we need to define the document root elements.
+These will be modeled as extensions to the NIEM schema.
 Now that we have defined our subset Packages we can define these document roots.
 Because we are only creating two simple document types, all that is needed is a PropertyHolder and ObjectType for each message.
 The ObjectTypes link to the types we've selected from the NIEM framework, to describe the contents of each message as shown: